robamu-org/rtems-cmake/README.md

 )
 ```

-It is also recommended to add the following lines before the `project()` call in
+It is also recommended (and necessary on Windows) to add the following lines before
-the application `CMakeLists.txt`:
+the `project()` call in the application `CMakeLists.txt`:

 ```sh
 set(CMAKE_SYSTEM_NAME Generic)